Professor Patricia Lockwood BSc, PhD

 Postgraduate supervision

-PhD students: Students interested in working with Dr Lockwood should email her to discuss potential funding opportunities.
+PhD students: Students interested in working with Professor Lockwood should email her to discuss potential funding opportunities.
 For further information regarding the PhD application process see the 'how to apply' section of the Psychology PhD programme.

 Research